A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 This is the detail most setups get wrong.

-Imagine a shopper saves “Linen Jacket, Size M, Blue.”
+A shopper saves “Linen Jacket, Size M, Blue.”
 Three weeks later you restock Size L only.
-A naive system fires the email.
-The shopper opens it, sees Size M is still sold out, and gets annoyed.
+A naive system fires the email anyway.
+The shopper opens it, sees Size M still sold out, gets annoyed.
 Trust gone.

 Magic Wishlist tracks the exact variant.
 Saved Size M Blue?
 You only get the alert when Size M Blue is restocked.
 Saved a different variant?
 Different trigger.

 This sounds obvious.
-It’s not.
-Most older wishlist apps only track at the product level.
+It is not.
+Most older stock apps only track at the product level.
 Check before you commit to one.

 The trigger does most of the work.
 Don’t over-design the email.